 Both acquisitions constitute a business under the accounting standard for business combinations and, therefore, were accounted for as business combinations using the acquisition method of accounting.
 Under the acquisition method of accounting, the total purchase price is allocated to the assets acquired and liabilities assumed measured at fair value on the date of acquisition.
-As of March 31, 2020, the Company had not completed the detailed valuation analysis to derive the fair value of assets acquired and liabilities assumed, including property, plant and equipment, intangible assets and the related tax impacts; therefore, the purchase price allocation is based on provisional estimates and subject to continuing management analysis.
+As of September 30, 2020, the Company had not completed the detailed valuation analysis to derive the fair value of assets acquired and liabilities assumed from the Packet acquisition, including property, plant and equipment, intangible assets and the related tax impacts; therefore, the purchase price allocation is based on provisional estimates and subject to continuing management analysis.
+As of September 30, 2020, the Company updated the preliminary allocation of purchase price for the Packet acquisition from the provisional amounts reported as of March 31, 2020, and the adjustments made were not significant.
+The changes in fair value of acquired assets and liabilities assumed did not have a significant impact on the Company's results of operations for any reporting periods prior to September 30, 2020.
+As of September 30, 2020, the Company had completed the detailed valuation analysis to derive the fair value of assets acquired and liabilities assumed from the Axtel acquisition and updated the final allocation of purchase price.
+No purchase price allocation adjustments were made from the provisional amounts reported as of March 31, 2020.